What Is B2B SaaS? Guide for Modern Businesses

 5. Low-Code and No-Code SaaS Platforms

-Example: Airtable and Zapier allow teams to automate tasks, develop apps or unite systems, all without any need for coding.
+Example: Airtable and Zapier allow teams to automate tasks, develop apps, or unite systems, all without any need for coding.

 6. Increased Security and Compliance Capabilities